lucascaton/enumerate_it/README.markdown

 `app/enumerations` folder.

 There is also a Rails Generator that you can use to generate enumerations and their locale files.
-Take a look at how to use it running
+Take a look at how to use it running:

 ```bash
 rails generate enumerate_it:enum --help